-This document describes the many options available to you when using Duo for two-factor authentication: the Duo Mobile app on a smartphone, the app on a tablet, phone calls or text messages to a cell phone, phone calls to a landline, Duo hardware token, U-M YubiKey, Third-party Security Key, Touch ID on macOS, and temporary bypass code.
+This document describes the many options available to you when using Duo for two-factor authentication: the Duo Mobile app on a smartphone, the app on a tablet, passcodes, phone calls or text messages to a cell phone, phone calls to a landline, Duo hardware token, U-M YubiKey, Third-party Security Key, and Touch ID on macOS.

 This document provides instructions for adding devices, after an initial device has been enrolled, in Duo for two-factor authentication.